 Roughly 20 times a year, we ship new versions of our software, which is related to the length of our sprints (usually 14 days).
 Twice a year there is a big version jump and on Monday it happened again: The counter jumped from 6.13 to version 7.0.
 Why?
 Because there have been so many advancements in the last weeks that justify a major upgrade.

 By the way: Our customers do not have to worry about updates – we do it all.
-The 100+ changes and improvements can be found in our change log.
+There are 100+ changes and improvements.

 Before we get into the most important new features, some notes on the version name.
 Like all major releases from xamoom, it is dedicated to a great Carinthian artist: Gert Jonke (1946 – 2009).
 “Code is Poetry” is a proverb in computer science and so we want to honor a “true poet of the country” this time.